pvnmahesh999/AtliqHardware_SalesInsights_Project/README.md

 Completed the Data discovery and then used mySQL for data analysis.

-SQL database dump is in db_dump.sql file above.
-Download db_dump.sql file to your local computer
+SQL database dump is in db.sql file above.
+Download db.sql file to your local computer

 - Importing Data to MySQL workbench